Optimization of Beyond Diagonal RIS: A Universal Framework Applicable to Arbitrary Architectures: Sum-Rate Maximization Problem

 In the following, we propose a partially proximal ADMM (pp-ADMM) algorithm for solving \eqref{eqn:reformulate2}.
 First, the Lagrangian function of \eqref{eqn:reformulate2} is given by

 where $\blam\in\C^{M\times K}$ is the Lagrange multiplier and $\rho$ is the penalty parameter.
-The proposed pp-ADMM algorithm is given as follows.
-Different from classical ADMM, we incorporate proximal terms in the updates of $\bW$ and $\bB$, where $\tau$ and $\xi$ are the corresponding proximal parameters.
-The aim is to enhance stability and ensure convergence of the proposed algorithm.
+The proposed pp-ADMM algorithm is given as follows:

+In \eqref{subB}, $\|\cdot\|_{\text{sym}}$ denotes the symmetric norm defined for a symmetric matrix.
+Specifically, for a symmetric matrix $\mathbf{X}\in\C^{M\times M},$ $\|\mathbf{X}\|_{\text{sym}}^2:=\sum_{i=1}^M|X_{i,i}|^2+\sum_{i<j}|X_{i,j}|^2,$which assigns equal weight to all distinct entries of $\mathbf{X}$.
+Different from classical ADMM, we incorporate proximal regularization terms in the updates of $\bW$ and $\bB$, controlled by the parameters $\tau$ and $\xi$, respectively.
+These proximal terms are essential for guaranteeing numerical stability and for enabling a rigorous theoretical convergence analysis of the proposed algorithm.
 Further details are provided in Section \ref{sec:W} and Section \ref{sec:B}.
 We next detail the update of each variable.